Salam Shalom

 Director Statement

 I am a thirty-eight-year-old Pakistani documentary filmmaker living in Brooklyn.
-Whether it's my immigration status, my identity as a modern Muslim woman, or my love for my parents, I'm constantly measured against my surroundings as the world expands in its vast indifference to my trials and tribulations.
 Standing at a mere five feet tall, I may be small, but I refuse to be insignificant.
-This sense of struggle is the essence of my films.
+Whether it is my immigration status, my identity as a modern Muslim woman, or my choosing to live 8,000 miles away from my family, I often find myself making difficult choices to stay true to who I am and what I believe.
+This internal struggle is the essence of my films.
 I contrast individual stories of love, vulnerability, and resilience with global events, faceless bureaucracies, and the unforgiving identities we are forced to carry in the name of our faiths, races, and nationalities.